m10rten/suite/README.md

 ### `Packages`

 - `@mvdlei/zap` - A utility class for `fetch` with `zod`.
 Includes `Strike` and `Zap`.
+- `@mvdlei/hooks` - A collection of React hooks for various functionalities.
 - `@mvdlei/key` - A utility class for encryption and decryption.
 Includes `Enigma`.
 - `@mvdlei/tzod` - A utility class for `zod`.
 Includes `T` class.
 - `@mvdlei/env` - A utility for environment variables.